dotnet/orleans/src/Documentation/Getting-Started-With-Orleans/Grain-Persistence.md

 ## Grain State Stores

-Grain classes that inherit from `Grain<T>` (where `T` is an application-specific state data type derived from `GrainState`) will have their state loaded automatically from a specified storage.
+Grain classes that inherit from `Grain<T>` (where `T` is an application-specific state data type that needs to be persisted) will have their state loaded automatically from a specified storage.

 Grains will be marked with a `[StorageProvider]` attribute that specifies a named instance of a storage provider to use for reading / writing the state data for this grain.